Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ## Introduction
 This project aims to analyse a credit facility dataset containing records of customers' demographics, outstanding amounts, repayment history/status, and other relevant variables.
 The goal is to extract meaningful insights from the data through exploratory data analysis and predictive modelling based on a mock-up credit facility dataset.

-## Dataset Description
+## Dataset Information

 ### Data Variables
-The dataset comprises information about customers' credit facilities, including demographic details, outstanding amounts, and repayment history/status.
+The dataset comprises details about customers' credit facilities, including demographic information, outstanding amounts, and repayment history/status.
 [Data.csv](https://github.com/Md-Khid/Linear-Regression-Modelling/blob/main/Data.csv)

 ### Data Dictionary